 2.1 Definition of PMCF studies

 Figure 1.
-General methods and procedures PMS and PMCF (Source: Keene A. Leveraging Post-Market Surveillance and Post-Market Clinical Follow-Up Data to Support EU Medical Device Regulation (MDR) Compliance, Whitepaper)
+General methods and procedures of PMS and PMCF (Source: Keene A. Leveraging Post-Market Surveillance and Post-Market Clinical Follow-Up Data to Support EU Medical Device Regulation (MDR) Compliance, Whitepaper)

 Previous regulation:

-To date, these PMCF studies have been regulated in accordance with Section 23b MPG :
+Previously, these PMCF studies were regulated according to § 23b MPG :

-Ҥ 23b Exceptions to clinical trials
+"Section 23b Exceptions to clinical trials

 In Baden-Württemberg, a "free application" is submitted for such a study:

-Figure 3: Free application for such a study at LÄK BW
+Figure 3: Free application for such a study at the Baden-Württemberg Medical Association

-Figure 4: Article 74 of the MDR (Source: presentation slides, BfArM event, https://www.bfarm.de/DE/Service/Events/Dialogveranstaltungen/2021/210505-klinische_Pruefungen_von_MP.html)
+Figure 4: Article 74 of the MDR (Source: Presentation slides, BfArM event, https://www.bfarm.de/DE/Service/Veranstaltungen/Dialogveranstaltungen/2021/210505-klinische_Pruefungen_von_MP.html)

 2.3 PMCF studies with stressful examinations